apache/flink/docs/dev/table/connect.zh.md

   'format.type' = 'json',                   -- required: specify the format type
   'format.fail-on-missing-field' = 'true'   -- optional: flag whether to fail if a field is missing or not, false by default

-  'format.fields.0.name' = 'lon',           -- required: define the schema either by using a type string which parses numbers to corresponding types
+  'format.fields.0.name' = 'lon',           -- optional: define the schema explicitly using type information.
-  'format.fields.0.data-type' = 'FLOAT',
+  'format.fields.0.data-type' = 'FLOAT',    -- This overrides default behavior that uses table's schema as format schema.
   'format.fields.1.name' = 'rideTime',
   'format.fields.1.data-type' = 'TIMESTAMP(3)',

-  'format.json-schema' =                    -- or by using a JSON schema which parses to DECIMAL and TIMESTAMP
+  'format.json-schema' =                    -- or by using a JSON schema which parses to DECIMAL and TIMESTAMP.
-    '{
+    '{                                      -- This also overrides the default behavior.
       "type": "object",
       "properties": {
         "lon": {